A Constant Approximation Algorithm for Scheduling Packets on Line Networks: Preliminaries

 A solution is a schedule $S$.
-For each request $r_i$, the schedule $S$ specifies a sequence $s_i$ of transitions that the packet of $r_i$ undergoes.
+For each request $r_i$, the schedule $S$ specifies a sequence $s_i$ of transitions that packet $r_i$ undergoes.
 A \emph{rejected} request $r_i$ is simply discarded at time $t_i$, and no further treatment is required (i.e., $s_i=\{\textit{reject}\}$).
 An \emph{accepted} request $r_i$ is delivered from $a_i$ to $b_i$ by a sequence $s_i$ of actions, where each action is either ``store'' or ``forward''.
 Consider the packet of request $r_i$.
-Suppose that in time $t$ the packet is in vertex $v$.
-A store action means that the packet is stored in the buffer of $v$, and will still be in vertex $v$ in time step $t+1$.
-A forward action means that the packet is transmitted to vertex $v+1$, and will be in vertex $v+1$ in time step $t+1$.
+Suppose that in the beginning of time step $t$ the packet is in vertex $v$ (a packet injected at node $v$ at time $t$ is considered to be at $v$ at the beginning of time step $t$) .
+A store action means that the packet is stored in the buffer of $v$, consumes one buffer unit of $v$ at time step $t$, and will still be in vertex $v$ at the beginning of time step $t+1$.
+A forward action means that the packet is transmitted to vertex $v+1$, consumes the one unit of ``bandwidth'' of the edge between $v$ and $v+1$ at time $t$, and will be in vertex $v+1$ at the beginning of time step $t+1$.
 The packet of request $r_i$ reaches its destination $b_i$ after exactly $b_i-a_i$ forward steps.
 Once a packet reaches its destination, it is removed from the network and it no longer consumes any of the network's resources.

-A schedule must satisfy the following buffer and capacity constraints: \begin{enumerate} \item The \emph{buffer capacity constraint} asserts that at any time step $t$, and in every vertex $v$, at most $B$ packets are stored in $v$'s buffer. \item The \emph{link capacity constraint} asserts that at any step $t$, at most $c$ packets can be transmitted along each edge. \end{enumerate}
+A schedule must satisfy the following constraints: \begin{enumerate} \item The \emph{buffer capacity constraint} asserts that at any time step $t$, and in every vertex $v$, at most $B$ packets are stored in $v$'s buffer. \item The \emph{link capacity constraint} asserts that at any step $t$, at most $c$ packets are transmitted along each edge. \end{enumerate}

 The \emph{throughput} of a schedule $S$ is the number of accepted requests.
 We denote the throughput of a schedule $S$ by $|S|$.
-As opposed to online algorithms, there is no point in injecting a packet to the network unless it reaches its destination.
+As opposed to online algorithms, there is no point in, and one can avoid, using network resources for a certain packet unless that packet reaches its destination.
 Namely, a packet that is not rejected and does not reach its destination only consumes network resources without any benefit.
-Hence, without loss of generality, every accepted request in an offline schedule always reaches its destination.
+Hence, without loss of generality, we can assume, as we do in the above definition of a schedule, that every packet that is not rejected reaches its destination.